HanahLimjoco/Lab3/README.md

 Member 7 Shiena Marie Nidua

-This repository contains all the files for Group 2's outputs for the PostLab under Lab 3.
+This repository contains all the files for Group 2's outputs under Lab 3.